 Established in 2005, CBES serves the Charlotte metropolitan area by providing the infrastructure to enable biomedical faculty, researchers, clinicians, practitioners, and students to collaborate on solving biomedical issues.

 Our Center's team approach to problem solving is critical, since the complexities of biomedical issues require interdisciplinary and collaborative efforts to make optimal advancements.
-The CBES research team currently consists of 42 affiliated researchers distributed across 4 Colleges of the University (the Colleges of Engineering, Arts & Sciences, Health & Human Services, and Computing & Informatics), and in the greater Charlotte area (OrthoCarolina, Carolinas Medical Center, and Presbyterian Hospital).
+The CBES research team currently consists of 71 affiliated researchers distributed across 4 Colleges of the University (the Colleges of Engineering, Liberal Arts & Sciences, Health & Human Services, and Computing & Informatics), and Biomedical Research Institutions (Cannon Research Center, OrthoCarolina Research Institute, and the Levine Cancer Institute in the Charlotte metropolitan area.

 Through the efforts of our three focus areas - Medical Therapies and Technologies (MTT), Biomechanics & Mobility Research (BMR), and Molecular Engineering & Design (MED) - CBES annually supports biomedical research, workshops, seminars, conferences, and other events.